sveltejs/rfcs/text/0001-reactive-assignments.md

 It also introduces some frankly somewhat surprising behaviour.
 Having spent much of the week thinking about it, and toying with existing components, I do earnestly believe that this approach feels natural once you're over the initial shock, but not everyone is guaranteed to feel that way.

-The loss of computed properties as a distinct primitive will be felt by some Svelte users.
-It's no longer as convenient to use a value that is derived from other derived values, particularly if that value is a function.

 Overall though, this solves so many inter-related problems with Svelte that I believe the benefits to be overwhelming.